This post may contain affiliate links. Please read the disclosure policy to learn more.

 Thank you for supporting this blog!

 I first learned about ruby chocolate while earning my Professional Chocolatier’s Certificate at Ecole Chocolat back in 2017.
 Introduced that same year by Barry Callebaut, this new chocolate variety made a splash as “the fourth kind of chocolate.”
-Ruby chocolate comes from ruby cocoa beans.
-These beans lend the chocolate its signature shade of pink.
+Ruby chocolate comes from ruby cocoa beans, which lend the chocolate its signature shade of pink.

-If you haven’t tried ruby chocolate yet, I’d suggest ordering a bar and giving it a taste test.
-It tastes quite different from its dark, milk, and white chocolate counterparts.
-I’d describe ruby chocolate as somewhat tart, with berry-like undertones.
+If you haven’t tried ruby chocolate yet, I’d suggest ordering a bar for tasting.
+It tastes quite different from its dark, milk, and white chocolate counterparts; I’d describe ruby chocolate as somewhat tart, with berry-like undertones.

 In fact, it’s the distinctive tartness of this chocolate that lends itself so nicely to pairing with berries, such as raspberries or strawberries.
-I enjoy using Callebaut’s ruby chocolate to make mendiants or chocolate bars, often with the addition of cranberries, freeze-dried raspberries or freeze-dried strawberries.
-Nuts such as almonds or pistachios also pair nicely with this chocolate.
+I enjoy using Callebaut’s ruby chocolate to make mendiants or chocolate bars, often with the addition of freeze-dried raspberries or freeze-dried strawberries.
+Nuts like almonds and pistachios also pair nicely with this unique chocolate.

 If you’re new to ruby chocolate and are planning to temper it, build in some time to play around with your temperatures.
-My temperatures ended up being close to those used for tempering white chocolate.
-But, your mileage may vary.
-In my experience, a bit of practice is required to find out what works best for you!
+My temperatures are close to the temps I use for tempering milk chocolate, but your mileage may vary.

-If you aren’t sure how often you’ll use it and don’t want to commit to a 5.5 lb / 2.5 kg bag, many suppliers, such as World Wide Chocolate, sell the Callebaut callets repackaged in smaller amounts.
+If you aren’t sure how often you’ll use it and don’t want to commit to a 5.5 lb / 2.5 kg bag, many suppliers (such as Sous Chef in the UK and World Wide Chocolate in the US) sell the Callebaut callets repackaged in smaller amounts.
 It’s a fun chocolate to experiment with, even if you don’t plan to use it often.

 Strawberry Marshmallow Hearts